 Full Irish breakfast at your hotel, at your leisure this morning.
 We’re turning north towards Dublin this morning, passing the village of Dungourney on the way out of Cork.
 The Dungourney river is the water source for the distillery in Midleton – all Jameson whiskey sold worldwide is made by water from this river.
 Just 40 minutes away, we have our first visit of the day, to Blackwater Distillery, on the banks of the River Blackwater.
-Peter, John and the gang operate a micro-distillery at Blackwater, making a delicious small-batch gin and they are resurrecting the forgotten processes of making Irish whiskey.
+Peter, John and the gang operate a micro-distillery at Blackwater, making a delicious small-batch gin and they are resurrecting the original forgotten processes of making Irish whiskey.
 You will try some of their new-make spirit during the visit along with a very refreshing Blackwater gin & tonic.
 The distillery is located in the sleepy village of Ballyduff in West Waterford, from here you’ll enjoy lovely scenery as we make our way to County Tipperary – it’s not ‘a long way’ as the song goes, it’s actually only another 40 minute drive from Blackwater.